-The following detailed qualitative and quantitative disclosures are provided in accordance with Bangladesh Bank rules and regulations on capital adequacy under Basel III issued through BRPD Circular no. 18 (21 December 2014).
+The following detailed qualitative and quantitative disclosures are provided in accordance with Bangladesh Bank rules and Basel III capital regulation under BRPD Circular no. 18 (21 December 2014).
 The purpose of these requirements is to complement the capital adequacy requirements and the Pillar III - supervisory review process.
 These disclosures are intended for market participants to assess key information about the Bank's exposure to various risks and to provide a consistent and understandable disclosure framework as per regulatory requirement.
 The Bank has an approved disclosure policy to observe the disclosure requirements set out by the Bangladesh Bank and International Financial Reporting Standards (IFRS) and International Accounting Standards (IAS) as adopted by the Institute of Chartered Accountants of Bangladesh (ICAB) into Bangladesh Accounting Standards (BAS) and Bangladesh Financial Reporting Standards (BFRS) where relevant to the Bank.